-San Antonio Botanical Gardens Trail is a 0.8 mile moderately trafficked loop trail located near San Antonio, TX that features beautiful wild flowers and is good for all skill levels.
+San Antonio Botanical Gardens Trail is a 0.8 mile moderately trafficked loop trail located near San Antonio, Texas that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, and birding and is accessible year-round.

 Beautiful and serene garden walk.